Affiliate links on Android Authority may earn us a commission. Learn more.

 After sharing a note, you may want to see if any changes have been made to it by the collaborator(s).

 To see the last time a note was edited, do a quick swipe down on it, and you’ll see the date and time at the top of the screen.

 Swipe up from the bottom of the note to see an overview of all collaborator activity.

 Why can’t I share a note on my iPhone?

-- Check to see if your notes are locked.
-Locked notes cannot be shared.
+- Check to see if your note is locked.
+Locked notes can’t be shared for collaboration.

-If it is one or two notes, check the trash folder.
+If it’s one note or a handful, check the Recently Deleted folder.
 It may have accidentally ended up there.
-If it’s all of your notes, check to see if iCloud sync has been disabled in your device settings for the Notes app.
+If it’s all of your notes, check it Notes sync has been disabled in Settings > Apple ID > iCloud.

-Tap the icon, which is a circle with three dots in it.
-Select Scan.
-You will need to grant the Notes app access to your camera to make the scan.
+Tap the triple-dot icon and select Scan.
+You’ll need to grant the Notes app access to your camera to make the scan.